Despite widow's tearful plea, judge grants bond to ex-cop who killed her husband - LI News Radio

 Fulton County Sheriff’s OfficeBy STEPHANIE WASH and BILL HUTCHINSON, ABC News

-Rolfe, who has been in the Gwinnett County Jail since he surrendered on June 18, was expected to be released on Tuesday afternoon following the posting of bail, according to his attorneys.
-He only has to put up 10%, or $50,000, to secure the bond.
+Rolfe, who has been in the Gwinnett County Jail since he surrendered on June 18 to face charges in the fatal shooting of the 27-year-old Brooks in a crowded Wendy’s restaurant parking lot, was released at 12:27 a.m. on Wednesday, according to online jail records.
+He was only required to put up 10%, or $50,000, to secure the bond.
+His attorney said at the hearing that while Rolfe is unemployed, supporters have held fundraisers for him.

+Rolfe’s defense attorneys expressed appreciation in a message to the Georgia Law Enforcement Organization, a statewide nonprofit law enforcement support group, for “collecting thousands of donations” to help Rolfe mount of defense against “these wrongful allegations and to cover his personal expenses,” according to the group’s website.
+So many donations were collected that Rolfe’s attorneys asked the group to pause the fundraiser “in order to support other officers in need.”

 “I do not believe he is a danger to the community,” Barwick said.